iamtimsmith/foundry-mm2/README.md

 # Legal Notices

-Mutants & Masterminds 3 is a game by Green Ronin, translated by Black Book Studios.
+Mutants & Masterminds 2 is a game by Green Ronin.

 All intellectual property belongs to them, this system is an adaptation intended to work under FoundryVTT.